jonaslu/iamjonas/src/posts/2022/05/the-scheduling-session.md

 ---
-title: The scheduling session
+title: "The scheduling session"
 date: 2022-05-08
-summary: Multitasking and interruptions?
+summary: "Multitasking and interruptions?
 All bad!
 Unless you do it yourself.
-Then it's all right!
+Then it's all right!"
 ---

 Don't multitask.
 Multitasking is really bad.
 You'll get less things done and spend precious time context switching.
 So the general advice goes.
 Science [backs this up](https://en.wikipedia.org/wiki/Human_multitasking#Research) we're not actually multitasking, we're like a single-core computer context-switching between tasks.
 And that costs.

 Ok.
 So don't multitask.